iMoHd8/The-Spark-Internship/2. Optimum_Number_of_Cluster_Prediction/README.md

 The project is organized as follows:

-- `iris_kmeans.ipynb`: Jupyter Notebook containing the Python code for loading the dataset, performing KMeans clustering, and visualizing the results.
+- `Prediction_Using_Unsupervised_ML.ipynb`: Jupyter Notebook containing the Python code for loading the dataset, performing KMeans clustering, and visualizing the results.
 - `README.md`: This file providing an overview of the project.
 - `Iris.csv`: This is The Used Iris Dataset.